chamilo/chash/README.md

     composer update --no-dev
     php -d phar.readonly=0 createPhar.php

-If you're using php 5.3 with suhosin, the phar will not be executed.
+If you're using php with suhosin, the phar might not be executed.
 You can try this:

     php -d suhosin.executor.include.whitelist="phar" chash.phar